Zenoh Plugin

 , the message type is pb:aimrt.protocols.example.ExampleEventMsg

 .
-If both the subscriber and publisher have the Topic set to channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsgroom1/A2
+If both the subscriber and publisher have the Topic channel/test_topic/pb%3Aaimrt.protocols.example.ExampleEventMsgroom1/A2

 , they can communicate.

-On the data transmission path from the AimRT publisher to the subscriber, the Zenoh packet format consists of three segments:
+In the entire chain from AimRT publisher to subscriber, the Zenoh data packet format is divided into 3 segments:

 pb